On this page

-You can apply to FMA for an exemption from some specific provisions of:
+You can apply for an exemption from some specific provisions of:

 You must also include a draft exemption notice.

 Exemption fees are set by regulations of the relevant legislation.
-You need to send a cheque to cover the application fee and an advance fee for fees and costs to be incurred as set out in the table below.
+You need to pay the application fee and an advance fee for fees and costs to be incurred as set out in the table below.
 We will charge any additional time spent on an hourly basis as set out in the table.

 Please note: all fees are inclusive of GST.

 We can also recover the cost of obtaining expert assistance in relation to particular applications.

 Applicants must also reimburse us for the costs of notifying the exemption notice in the Gazette, where applicable.

 Individual exemption applications (that is applications relating to a particular person or transaction) generally take 4 to 6 weeks from the time we receive all the information we need.
 This may take longer if significant questions of policy arise.

 Exemption notices come into force as soon as we grant them.
 You do not need to wait for them to be notified in the Gazette.